-The 29th annual Swedish American Genealogist Workshop will be held in Salt Lake City November 3-10, 2019
+The 31st annual Swedish American Genealogist Workshop will (we hope) be held in Salt Lake City 31 October - 7 November 2021.

 Meet us in Salt Lake City and spend six days in the Latter-Day Saints' Family History Library researching your family history in Swedish records.
 Our expert staff of Swedish researchers will guide you, and you will have the option to attend one or two daily lectures that we and the Family History Library staff will provide about various Swedish genealogical and historical topics.